The choir - now superfluous in its old community - went in search of a new community and found a welcome

 generally share the responsibilty for singing the vespers - the

 men one week, the women the following week.
-Currently both choirs are conducted by Marcel Zijlstra.
+Until february 2020 both choirs were conducted by Marcel Zijlstra.
+Since then, both postitions are vacant, but the weekly vespers continue under interim directors.